plgd-dev/doc/content/en/docs/tutorials/disaster-recovery-replica-set.md

         --cert.subject.cn=standby.storage.root.ca --cert.validFor=876000h
    ```

-### Preparing Device Provisioning Service dependencies
+### Preparing Device Provisioning Service Dependencies

 The Device Provisioning Service (DPS) requires a certificate for the manufacturer.
-The certificate is used to authenticate the manufacturer when enrolling devices which need to stored in the file `.tmp/certs/manufacturer/tls.crt`.
+This certificate is used to authenticate the manufacturer when enrolling devices, and it needs to be stored in the file `.tmp/certs/manufacturer/tls.crt`.

-To download proprietary device provisioning service docker image, you need to have a token for the GitHub Container Registry.
-The token need to stored in the file `.tmp/tokens/plgd-docker-auth-token.txt`.
+To download the proprietary device provisioning service Docker image, you need to have a token for the GitHub Container Registry.
+This token needs to be stored in the file `.tmp/tokens/plgd-docker-auth-token.txt`.

-### Setting up cert-manager on the Primary Cluster
+### Setting Up cert-manager on the Primary Cluster

 Ensure that you have cert-manager installed.